kkumar-analytics/crime-data-pipeline/README.md

-# LAPD Crime Data Pipeline Project
+# Crime Data Pipeline Project

 This is a full-stack data pipeline project built as a portfolio to demonstrate end-to-end data engineering and analytics skills using modern tools and best practices.
-The dataset used includes Los Angeles Police Department (LAPD) crime reports and code mappings.
+The dataset used includes  crime reports and code mappings.
 The pipeline processes data from raw ingestion to analytics, reporting, and interactive querying using AI.

 ---